iamaryanyadavv/autoregressive-charLevel-LM/README.md

-# autoregressive-charLevel-LM
+# Autoregressive Character-Level Language Model
-Building an Autoregressive Character-Level Language Model using 4 different language models: MLP, RNN, Transformer, Bigram; as part of CS-4998-1 Capstone Project in Monsoon Semester of 2023.
+Building an Autoregressive Character-Level Language Model using 4 different language models: MLP, RNN, Transformer, Bigram.

+## Dependiencies
+(Will add at the end of the project)

+## Timeline
+Completed this as part of CS-4998-1 Capstone Project in first semester of my final year in college.
+August - December, 2023.